 - Clementine provided our first complete look at the lunar surface, including the poles.

 - The probe found evidence of ice in the bottom of a permanently shadowed crater at the Moon's south pole.

 Jan.
 25, 1994: Launch

-Eventually, lunar gravity took control of Clementine and propelled it into heliocentric orbit.
-The mission was terminated in June 1994 when falling power supply levels no longer allowed clear telemetry exchange.
+The mission was terminated Aug.
+8, 1994, when falling power supply levels no longer allowed clear telemetry exchange.

-On 3 December 1996, the Department of Defense announced that Clementine data indicated that there was ice in the bottom of a permanently shadowed crater on the lunar south pole.
-Scientists estimated the deposit to be approximately 60,000 to 120,000 cubic meters in volume, comparable to a small lake that is 4 football fields in surface area and 5 meters deep.
+On Dec.
+3, 1996, the Department of Defense announced that Clementine data indicated that there was ice in the bottom of a permanently shadowed crater at the lunar South Pole.
+Scientists estimated the deposit to be approximately 78,500 to 157,000 cubic yards (60,000 to 120,000 cubic meters) in volume, or comparable to a small lake that is four football fields in surface area and about 16 feet (5 meters) deep.
 This estimate was very uncertain, however, due to the nature of the data.